 Sense of campus belonging: a student's feelings of "fit" and membership within their university campus community.

-Science identity: recognizing oneself and being recognized by others as a "science person", performing scientific practices, and maintaining a longstanding and meaningful understanding of science content.
+STEM identity: recognizing oneself & being recognized by others as a "science or engineering person"; performing scientific practices maintaining a longstanding and meaningful understanding of science/engineering content.